Knee Exercises for Arthritis Pain Relief

 3. Indoor Stationary Bike

-Just like the indoor stationary bike exercises above, try out biking for pain under your kneecap.
-Indoor biking has less chances of potentially falling and further injuring yourself.
+Just like the indoor stationary bike exercises above, try biking to relieve arthritis pain under your kneecap.
+Indoor biking may be more comfortable than outdoor biking, as you have less chances of falling and potentially injuring yourself.
 Try it out for 10 minutes at first.

-Give these knee pain arthritis exercises a try and chances are, after a few weeks, you may start to notice less pain—and eventually maybe none at all.
+Give these knee pain arthritis exercises a try and chances are, after a few weeks, you may start to notice less pain and even stronger knees.

 Related Articles